-Most people in love with the barbell, still give up on the overhead press (also know as military press and standing barbell press).
+Most people in love with the barbell, still give up on the overhead press (also know as military press and standing barbell press), without ever giving a dedicated workout plan for stronger shoulders a shot.

 But have you considered this?